 k.
-The T215A/C/D/E/G/H/I/L/N/S/V substitutions are revertant mutations at codon 215 that confer increased risk of virologic failure of zidovudine or stavudine in antiretroviral-naive patients.
-The T215Y mutant may emerge quickly from one of these mutations in the presence of zidovudine or stavudine.
+The T215A/C/D/E/G/H/I/L/N/S/V substitutions are revertant mutations at codon 215 that confer increased risk of virologic failure of zidovudine or stavudine in antiretroviralnaive patients.^{31,32} The T215Y mutant may emerge quickly from one of these mutations in the presence of zidovudine or stavudine.33 m.
+There is no evidence for the utility of efavirenz, nevirapine, or rilpivirine in patients with NNRTI resistance.
+37 n.

-1. The presence of K65R is associated with a reduced virologic response to tenofovir.
-A reduced response also occurs in the presence of 3 or more TAMs inclusive of either M41L or L210W.
-The presence of TAMs or combined treatment with zidovudine prevents the emergence of K65R in the presence of tenofovir.32-34 m.
-The sequential use of nevirapine and efavirenz (in either order) is not recommended because of cross-resistance between these drugs. $^{35}$ n.
 Resistance to etravirine has been extensively studied only in the context of coadministration with darunavir/ritonavir.
 In this context, mutations associated with virologic outcome have been assessed and their relative weights (or magnitudes of impact) assigned.
 In addition, phenotypic cutoff values have been calculated, and assessment of genotype-phenotype correlations from a large clinical database have determined relative importance of the various mutations.
-These 2 approaches are in agreement for many, but not all, mutations and weights.
-36-38 Asterisks (\) are used to emphasize higher relative weights with regard to reduced susceptibility and reduced clinical response compared with other etravirine mutations.
-The single mutations L100I\, K101P\, and Y181C\/I\/V\ reduce clinical utility.
-The presence of K103N alone does not affect etravirine response.40 Accumulation of several mutations results in greater reductions in susceptibility and virologic response than do single mutations. $^{\rm 41-43}$ o.
-Fifteen mutations have been associated with decreased rilpivirine susceptibility (K101E/P, E138A/G/K/Q/R, V179L, Y181C/I/V, H221Y, F227C, and M230I/L).
-44-46 A 16th mutation, Y188L, reduces rilpivirine susceptibility 6 fold.
-K101P and Y181I/V reduce rilpivirine susceptibility approximately 50 fold and 15 fold, respectively, but are uncommonly observed in patients receiving rilpivirine.48-50 K101E, E138K, and Y181C, each of which reduces rilpivirine susceptibility 2.5 fold to 3 fold, occur commonly in patients receiving rilpivirine.
+These 2 approaches are in agreement for many, but not all, mutations and weights.38-40 Asterisks () are used to emphasize higher relative weights with regard to reduced susceptibility and reduced clinical response compared with other etravirine mutations.41 The single mutations L100I, K101P, and Y181C/I/V reduce clinical utility.
+The presence of K103N alone does not affect etravirine response.42 Accumulation of several mutations results in greater reductions in susceptibility and virologic response than do single mutations.43-45 o.
+Fifteen mutations have been associated with decreased rilpivirine susceptibility (K101E/P, E138A/G/K/Q/R, V179L, Y181C/I/V, H221Y, F227C, and M230I/L).46-48 A 16th mutation, Y188L, reduces rilpivirine susceptibility 6-fold.49 K101P and Y181I/V reduce rilpivirine susceptibility about 50-fold and 15fold, respectively, but are uncommonly observed in patients receiving rilpivirine.
+50-52 K101E, E138K, and Y181C, each of which reduces rilpivirine susceptibility 2.5-fold to 3-fold, occur commonly in patients receiving rilpivirine.
 E138K and to a lesser extent K101E usually occur in combination with the nRTI resistance mutation M184I, which alone does not reduce rilpivirine susceptibility.
-When M184I is combined with E138K or K101E, rilpivirine susceptibility is reduced approximately 7 fold and 4.5 fold, respectively.50-53 p.
-Often, numerous mutations are necessary to substantially impact virologic response to a ritonavir-boosted protease inhibitor (PI).
-In some specific circumstances, atazanavir might be used unboosted.
+When M184I is combined with E138K or K101E, rilpivirine susceptibility is reduced about 7-fold and 4.5-fold, respectively.52-55 The combinations of reverse transcriptase mutations L100I + K103N/S and L100I + K103R + V179D were strongly associated with reduced susceptibility to rilpivirine.
+However, for isolates harboring the L100I/ K103N/R/S or V179D as single mutations, no reduction in susceptibility was detected.
+48,56 p.
+Often, numerous mutations are necessary to substantially impact virologic response to a ritonavir-boosted protease inhibitor (PI).57 In some specific circumstances, atazanavir might be used unboosted.
 In such cases, the mutations that are selected are the same as with ritonavir-boosted atazanavir, but the relative frequency of mutations may differ.